10 Most Underrated Tourist Destinations in Japan

 Have you already been to most of touristic areas in Japan like Tokyo, Osaka, Kyoto, Hokkaido??
 Want to have deeper experiences or explore more hidden spots in Japan?
 Visiting places which your friends haven’t heard or never been yet is kind of cool, isn’t it?

 Today, I’m sharing top 10 most underrated places in Japan for tourists.
-According to Japan travel site Japan-Guide.com, those 10 prefectures were ranked as 10 least visited by foreign visitors in 2015.
-But this is not because they are boring!
-Check out the greatest things about these 10 hidden spots in Japan, and let’s visit there before they get popular!
+Those 10 prefectures were the least visited places by foreign tourists in recent years, but this does not mean that they have nothing to offer tourists!
+Let’s check out the greatest things about these 10 hidden spots in Japan, and let’s visit there before they get popular!

 10. Yamaguchi (山口)